-- 1. Sexual harassment on the basis of sex that has the purpose or effect of substantially interfering with a person's work performance or creating an intimidating, hostile, or offensive work environment is sexual harassment.
-It includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that takes place under any of the following conditions: - a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment - b.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting the individual - c.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment - 2.
-Proving Sexual Harassment There are 3 main ways an employee can prove sexual harassment. - a.
-Quid Pro Quo proves that rejecting a supervisor's advances adversely affected tangible benefits, like raises or promotions. - b.
+- Buddhism, Christianity, Hinduism, Islam, and Judaism, but also others who have sincerely held religious, ethical, or moral beliefs. - G. Recent Trends in Discrimination Law - H. Sexual Harassment under EEOC guidelines, employers have an affirmative duty to maintain workplaces free of sexual harassment and intimidation. - 1.
+What is sexual harassment?
+EEOC guidelines define sexual harassment as unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature that takes place under any of the following conditions: - a.
+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment. - b.
+Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting the individual. - c.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment. - 2.
+Proving Sexual Harassment There are 3 main ways someone can prove sexual harassment. - a.
+Quid Pro Quo proves that rejecting a supervisor's advances adversely affected what the EEOC calls a "tangible employment action," such as hiring, firing, promotion, demotion, and/or work assignment. - b.
 Hostile Environment Created by Supervisors shows that even though there were no direct threats or promises in exchange for sexual advances, advances interfered with performance and created an offensive work environment. - c.
-Hostile Environment Created by Coworkers or Non-employees An employer is liable for the sexually harassing acts of its employees and in some cases, customers, if the employer knew or should have known of the harassing conduct.
+Hostile Environment Created by Coworkers or Non-employees an employer is liable for the sexually harassing acts of its employees and in some cases, customers, if the employer knew or should have known of the harassing conduct. - 3.
+When is the Environment "Hostile"? generally means when the intimidation, insults, and ridicule were sufficiently sever to alter the employee's working conditions. - 4.
+Supreme Court Decisions the case called Meritor Savings Bank, FSB v.
+Vinson to endorse broadly the EEOC's guidelines on sexual harassment.
+Two other Supreme Court decisions further clarified sexual harassment law. - a.
+Burlington Industries v.
+Ellerth the employee accused her supervisor of quid pro quo harassment. - b.
+Faragher v.
+City of Boca Raton the employee accused the employer of condoning a hostile work environment. - 6.
+Implications for Employers and Managers - 7.
+When The Law Isn't Enough two practical considerations often trump the legal requirements.
+First, "Women perceive a broader range of soci-sexual behaviors (touching, for instance) as harassing.
+A second problem is that employees often won't complain." - 8.
+What The Employee Can Do first, complain.
+In that context, steps an employee can take include: